feikede/wemos-env-iot/README.md

 ## How it looks like
 ![prototype device](wemos_iot.jpg)

+With that setup (one point of measuring each 5 minutes), the samsung accumulator lasts for about 10 days.

 ## What it measures
 You can view the current readings here in the countmatic reader